 - Digital distraction is a huge problem: Your brain doesn’t work as well when you’re in front of a screen all of the time.
 It really helps my thinking to take my notes offline and reorganize the most important points into an outline or two.
 There is compelling research into what digital devices are doing to our brains.

 Give me a pen and paper every time over all things digital.
 It has no operating system that needs tweaking, never needs rebooting and requires no upgrading.

 Well, maybe the last one counts if you consider my Moleskine an upgrade…

 (Image courtesy of ZeRo`SKiLL under a Creative Commons Attribution-NonCommercial-NoDerivs 2.0 generic license.)

-is it better to take notes on paper or computer, pen and paper notes, things to do with pen and paper, better than moleskine, why paper is better than digital, why paper is better than computer, why pen and paper is better, paper better than computers, paper is better than digital, paper better than digital
+is it better to take notes on paper or computer, pen and paper notes, things to do with pen and paper, better than moleskine, why paper is better than digital, Is writing fiction with pen and paper better than writing on the computer for productivity?, paper notes or electronic?, why is paper better than computers, do people learn better by paper or laptop, why working on computer is better than working on paper